ganeshutah/Jove/For_CS3100_Fall2020/README.md

-* Begin watching the video in Overview_Of_CS3100_Fall2020/ by running the Jove notebook there.
+* Begin by running the notebook in Overview_Of_CS3100_Fall2020/.
+Then start with the remaining directories such as 1_Computability_Languages/, 2_Basic_DFA/, etc.

 * This is a directory prepared for the CS 3100, Fall 2020 students.